 The Election Committee is the general meeting's body that prepares the necessary information as a basis for decisions at the general meeting as regards election of the Board of Directors, Chairman of the Board, auditors and the chairman of the Annual General Meeting, fees to the Board and auditors, as well as principles for the Election Committee.
 An account of the work of the Election Committee ahead of each AGM is available in a separate document on the website.
-Starting from the 2008 Annual General Meeting, the members of H&M's Election Committee are elected by the general meeting.
+The members of H&M's Election Committee are elected by the general meeting.